leecaochang/mesa-core/documents/MESA-Getting-Started.md

 ## 11. Community Tooling Roadmap

-These tools do not exist yet.
-They are what the community needs to build for MESA to achieve broad adoption.
-If you are a developer looking for a high-impact contribution, this is where to start.
+Some of these have shipped and are marked as such; the rest are what the community needs to build for MESA to achieve broad adoption.
+If you are a developer looking for a high-impact contribution, the unbuilt ones are where to start.

 **Reference profile generator.** A tool that reads an integration's existing `strings.json`, service definitions, device classes, and entity descriptions, and emits a kernel-level MESA profile automatically.
 This would make Level 1 conformance a CI check rather than a manual task.

-**mesa-core.** The reference Python module implementing the MESA Specification.
+**mesa-core.
+Shipped.** The reference Python module implementing the MESA Specification.
 Provides profile storage, enforcement engine, inheritance resolution, conflict resolution, temporal constraint evaluation, privacy enforcement, and all MESA MCP tools.
 Install with `pip install mesa-core`.
 This is the primary community deliverable.

-**`TriggerValidator`.** Built into mesa-core: `TriggerValidator(store).validate(get_automation_configs)` cross-references your declared `triggers_automations: none` profiles against your actual HA automation configurations.
+**`TriggerValidator`.
+Shipped.** Built into mesa-core: `TriggerValidator(store).validate(get_automation_configs)` cross-references your declared `triggers_automations: none` profiles against your actual HA automation configurations.
 Run it at startup and when automations change.
 If an entity you declared `none` is found in an automation trigger or condition block, you get a `ValidationIssue` with the automation ID, the entity's role in that automation, and a recommendation.
 This prevents the silent safety gap where an operator declares `none` and later adds an automation without updating the profile.
 One caveat: automations that reference entities indirectly (device triggers, or the `target` blocks of purpose-specific triggers in HA 2026.7+) are only visible to validation when the host supplies the `expand_target` callback; if yours does not, prefer `unknown` over `none` for entities driven that way.

 ```python
 from mesa_core import TriggerValidator